-- 1. Issuers of asset-referenced tokens or, where applicable, the issuer of e-money tokens issued by electronic money institutions shall, at least, implement a solvency stress test and a liquidity stress test. - 2.
-The solvency stress test shall capture the impact of certain developments including macro or microeconomic scenarios, on the overall capital position of the issuer of asset-referenced tokens or, where applicable, the issuer of e-money tokens issued by electronic money institutions, including on its minimum or additional own funds requirements, by means of projecting the issuers of asset-referenced tokens' capital resources and requirements, highlighting the issuer of asset-referenced tokens' or, where applicable, the issuer of e-money tokens issued by electronic money institutions vulnerabilities and assessing its capacity to absorb losses and the impact on it solvency positions. - 3.
-The liquidity stress test shall capture the impact of certain developments including macro- or microeconomic scenarios, from a funding and market risk perspective and shocks to the liquidity of the reserve of assets and to the overall liquidity position of the issuer of asset-referenced tokens or the issuer of e-money tokens issued by electronic money institutions, including to its minimum or additional requirements. - 4.
-The specific design, complexity and level of detail of the stress test methodologies shall be appropriate to the issuer of asset-referenced tokens' or the issuer of e-money tokens issued by electronic money institutions nature, including redemption rights' nature, scale and size, as well as the complexity, concentration and composition of its reserve assets.
+- 1. Issuers of asset-referenced tokens or, where applicable, electronic money institutions issuing e-money tokens shall, at least, implement a solvency stress test and a liquidity stress test. - 2.
+The solvency stress test shall capture the impact of certain developments including macro or microeconomic scenarios, on the overall capital position of the issuer of asset-referenced tokens or, where applicable, the electronic money institution issuing e-money tokens, including on its minimum or additional own funds requirements, by means of projecting the issuers' capital resources and requirements, highlighting the issuer' vulnerabilities and assessing its capacity to absorb losses and the impact on it solvency positions. - 3.
+The liquidity stress test shall capture the impact of certain developments including macro- or microeconomic scenarios, from a funding and market risk perspective and shocks to the liquidity of the reserve of assets and to the overall liquidity position of the issuer of asset-referenced tokens or, where applicable, the electronic money institution issuing e-money tokens, including to its minimum or additional requirements. - 4.
+The specific design, complexity and level of detail of the stress test methodologies shall be appropriate to the issuer of asset-referenced tokens' or, where applicable, the electronic money institution issuing e-money tokens' nature, including redemption rights' nature, scale and size, as well as the complexity, concentration and composition of its reserve assets.